-Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the DSL/DDSL.
+All staff have received training on the Prevent Duty, anti-radicalisation and tackling extremism.
+Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the DSL/DDSL and complete an RT Safeguarding slip.